Winners and losers from the Democratic tax, health care and climate change bill

 The bill includes provisions such as tax credits to encourage clean energy deployment, which could help shift the U.S. away from fossil fuels, as well as other programs aimed at combating climate change.

-A preliminary report from the REPEAT Project found that the legislation is expected to cut U.S. emissions by 42 percent by 2030 when compared to 2005 levels.
-That’s significantly more than the 27 percent reduction estimated from current policy.
-Think tank Energy Innovation projected emissions would be reduced by 37 percent to 41 percent, and called the legislation “the most significant federal climate and clean energy legislation in U.S. history.”
+A preliminary report from the REPEAT Project found that the legislation is expected to cut U.S. emissions by 42% by 2030 when compared with 2005 levels.
+That’s significantly more than the 27% reduction estimated from current policy.
+Think tank Energy Innovation projected emissions would be reduced by 37% to 41%, and called the legislation “the most significant federal climate and clean energy legislation in U.S. history.”

 The U.S. is the second-largest global emitter, so cutting back its climate contribution is expected to be a big deal for the whole world.